 Travel is a great teacher; you learn about the world and also a lot about yourself.
-But it’s also incredible fun – and this leads to wonderful memories that, as time passes, only further enrich your life (unlike many material purchases, which weight us down with time.)
+It’s also incredibly fun – and this leads to wonderful memories that, as time passes, only further enrich your life (unlike many material purchases, which weight us down with time).

-Taking this one step further, when I’m travelling I always try and find room in my budget for special experiences, like hot air ballooning in Turkey (mind blowing) or more recently trekking in Northern Thailand.
-Spending a little extra (with quality operators) can take your trip to a whole new level!
+Taking this one step further, when I’m travelling I always try and find room in my budget for special experiences, like hot air ballooning in Turkey (mind-blowing) or more recently trekking in Northern Thailand.
+Spending a little extra on quality operators can take your trip to a whole new level!

 GIFTS + CHARITY